loosolab/UROPA/docs_rst/uropa-example.rst

 By default, the distances from all three positions to the peak center are calculated and the closest distance is chosen.
 Only if the chosen distance is smaller or equal to the maximum distance defined in the ``distance`` key, the peak will be annotated for that feature.

-The Allhits Table 1 represents the annotation for a peak located inside a feature(third peak from right in :ref:`Figure 1 <genomic-location>`).
+The allhits Table 1 represents the annotation for a peak located inside a feature(third peak from right in :ref:`Figure 1 <genomic-location>`).
 Assuming *gene A* is very large, the peak center is far away from the start of the gene.
 If using the center as ``feature.anchor`` it is found as a valid annotation.

 That is what happens for peak 71 with the configuration as followed: